$3000 off saturdays | august 2023

 • 4:25pm—Ceremony concludes

-• 4:30pm—Cocktail hour on the porch begins for guests/family photos
+• 4:30pm—Cocktail hour (and wedding games!) on the porch begins for guests/post-ceremony photos

 • 5:25pm—Guests are invited inside to take seats.
 Bride & Groom line up for introductions